-Caution: Turn the projector off when not in use.
+Caution: Turn off this product when not in use to prolong the life of the projector.
 Continuous 24-hour-a-day use may reduce the overall life of the product.
 Never unplug the projector without turning it off and letting it cool as described above, or you could damage it and reduce lamp life.